Optimizing the manufacturing process is key to increasing productivity

 Since older hot melt systems melt adhesive with a heated tank, it is very difficult to maintain consistent adhesive temperature.
 The glue near the outside of these tanks heats up quicker and will start to deteriorate as the glue near the center of the tank reaches temperature.

 Using tank-based hot melt systems ultimately creates a constant adjustment battle

 It is commonly understood that line operators have to continuously adjust system settings to achieve desired results.
 This inconsistency ultimately diminishes the ability to achieve overall process control.
 Being able to “set and forget” the hot melt system is impossible, as the first shift operator’s settings are often different from those on the third shift.

 In addition to hot melt system technology, a better understanding of hot melt adhesive materials can provide insight to help engineers achieve an optimized end-of-line packaging process.
 Hot melt adhesive has four components:

-2) Tackifiers: impart hot tack or the relative stickiness of the adhesive.
-The tackifier used depends on the specific adhesion properties required for a particular substrate and typically determines the color and characteristic odor of a particular hot melt adhesive.
+2) Tackifiers: these impart hot tack or the relative stickiness of the adhesive.
+The tackifier used depends on the specific adhesion properties required for a particular substrate and typically determines the colour and characteristic odor of a particular hot melt adhesive.